 - Eat food that helps boost your breast milk production- try malunggay or moringa olfeira, oatmeal, scallops, shellfish, soups (there are a lot of recipes available online) Make sure to eat right because your baby absorbs nutrients from the food you take.

 - Increase fluid intake- aside from soups, drinking water more frequently keeps you hydrated and it helps in producing more milk.

-- Take supplements- aside from food, supplements can be your aid in making sure your supply is enough, just like Honest’s Lactation Plus, which has herbs and other nutrients that support breast milk production.
+- Take supplements- aside from food, supplements can be your aid in making sure your supply is enough.
 Visit your doctor first before taking any.

 2. Your kids are sick and you may not know it